dirkschumacher/ompr/README.md

 The [Wikipedia](https://en.wikipedia.org/wiki/Integer_programming) article gives a good starting point if you would like to learn more about the topic.

-This is just a first pre-alpha version to test the DSL and with probably a lot of bugs.
-It is currently quite slow for realworld applications but I am working on it.
-Any feedback is greatly appreciated.

-The documentation is incomplete.
+This is a beta version.
+Currently working towards a first stable version for CRAN.
+At the moment not recommended for production systems / important analysis.
+Although most obvious bugs should be gone.
+Happy to get bug reports or feedback.

 Current version: 0.2.2